-How do I enter a qualified joint venture on an MFJ return?
+How do I enter a qualified joint venture on a married filing joint individual return?

-Report a qualified joint venture on separate taxpayer and spouse Schedules C, C-EZ, or F, and Schedules SE as applicable; or if a rental real estate business, on separate E screens.
+Report a qualified joint venture on separate taxpayer and spouse Schedules C or F, and Schedules SE as applicable; or if a rental real estate business, on separate E screens.

 Do not select J in the TSJ field.

 - For screen C and screen F, a J selection is not valid.
 The software will not generate two separate schedules based on that selection, but rather a single schedule with the primary taxpayer's name.
 This will also generate note 053 or 407 in view mode.
 Entering family health coverage on a C or F screen with a J selection will produce note 343 in view mode.
-Select T or S on the screen.
+Select T or S on the screen and make applicable entries.

-- Each materially participate in the business (see Material participation, later, in the instructions for line G),
+- materially participate in the business (see Material participation, later, in the instructions for line G),

 - Treatment of a husband-wife business as a qualified joint venture is an election that persists until ended by certain conditions.